pyt3r/template-package/README.md

     ```

-## A Simple Azure Pipeline
+## Azure Pipelines
 Each commit (and PR) to the master branch invokes the [azure-pipelines.yml](azure-pipelines.yml) script, which automates the Steps 1 through 3 above.

 The pipeline concludes by publishing the coverage report and conda package artifact on [Azure](https://dev.azure.com/pyt3r/template/_build).

-## Final Artifact
+## Artifact
-Upon the conclusion of the pipeline, users may access and upload the published artifact to [Anaconda Cloud](https://anaconda.org/pyt3r/template) where it may be installed as follows:
+Upon the conclusion of the pipeline, users may access and upload the published artifact (a conda package) to [Anaconda Cloud](https://anaconda.org/pyt3r/template) where it may be installed as follows:

 ```
 $ conda install -c pyt3r template
 ```

-## Authors
+## Author

 * **pyt3r**